Why Hydration Matters in the Winter Too

 Hydrate Through Food

-There are a lot of fruits and vegetables with high water content.
-This is a great way to stay hydrated because you’re not only getting in water, but also nutrient-dense snacks to improve immunity and energy.
+There are a lot of fruits and vegetables with high-water content.
+This is a great way to stay hydrated because you’re not only getting in water, but also nutrient-dense snacks to help boost energy.*

 Fruits like grapes, watermelon, oranges, and pineapple are all great snacks to keep you hydrated.
 Lettuce, celery, zucchini, and tomatoes all have a high water content along with important phytonutrients.